codesavory/lua-corona-play/week4/progress.md

 This week, we spent time setting Lua up on our systems,  getting used to the language and practising it, since we are both new to it.

+We also put together a plan for the rest of the quarter, which we'll update as we make progress.

 ### Introductory Tutorials

 Learn Lua in an Hour: https://www.youtube.com/watch?v=iMacxZQMPXs